PhysicsOfMobility/ridepy/doc/introduction.rst

 The ``estimated_arrival_time`` of this stop defines the time at which the vehicle is at the CPEs location.
-This is always roughly the *current* location and time, though it might be immediate past (before it has been updated to the current state) or immediate future (when the vehicle is be in between two nodes on a graph).
+This is always roughly the *current* location and time, though it might be immediate past (before it has been updated to the current state) or immediate future (when the vehicle is in between two adjacent nodes on a graph, see `.TransportSpace.interp_time`).

 The Simulation run: advancing the internal clock
 -------------------------------------------------

-When a `FleetState` is created, an internal "clock" is started at time :math:`t= 0`.
+When a `.FleetState` is created, an internal "clock" is started at time :math:`t= 0`.
 When the simulation is run,

 1. The next request ``r`` is fetched from the request iterator.